-Delighted’s Additional Questions feature allows you to layer in up to ten questions following your score and comment pages.
-The available question types include:
+The Additional Questions feature lets you add up to 10 questions following your initial core metric and comment questions.

 - Free response